undergrad-partner-school

 Admissions

-Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-Here are the most relevant data you should know about admission policy and requirements at The University of Texas at San Antonio.
+If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
+What are the admission requirements for The University of Texas at San Antonio?

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 22,063 in 2025.
+According to the newest data, this school uses standardized test scores for admission and it admitted 22,063 in 2025.

 Test Scores